uiuc-ae370-2023-fall/uiuc-ae370-2023-fall.github.io/docs/syllabus.md

 # Course Description

-This course will discuss the theory and practice of reinforcement learning (RL) with applications to control, robotics, and multi-agent systems.
-The goal is for students to understand: (1) key theoretical concepts, (2) basic algorithms and their implementation, and (3) when and how RL can be used for research applications.
-Topics include Markov decision processes (MDPs), value-based methods, policy methods, function approximation, and multi-agent reinforcement learning (MARL).
+Welcome to the beautiful world of numerical methods!
+This course will introduce basic techniques that underly many of the computational tools used in aerospace engineering and other related fields.
+Numerical methods are the centerpiece of applications like large-scale simulation of complex physical phenomena, Google's Page Rank algorithms, font design, and weather prediction (to name just a few!).
+Our focus will be on how some key numerical methods work (and fail), and on how to implement these methods using code.
+That is, our learning outcomes are to both **understand** the mathematical properties (accuracy, stability, and general appropriateness) of a given method and be able to **implement** the method with code.

+We hope you enjoy your exploration into this beautiful and important subject!
+Here are some (of many) exciting example applications of numerical methods: TODO

-**Pre-requisites:** Credit or concurrent registration in CS 446 or equivalent; STAT 400 or equivalent; proficiency with Python.
+**Pre-requisites:** Credit or concurrent registration in CS 101 (or similar course), MATH 221, MATH 231, and MATH 241.

 # Learning Outcomes

-- Understand the mathematical fundamentals of key theoretical concepts in RL
+- Understand the mathematical fundamentals of prominent aerospace numerical methods.
-- Know how to implement common RL algorithms with code from scratch
+- Know how to implement and apply these methods using code.
-- Gain experience applying RL to open-ended research problems
+- Clearly communicate these methods and their application to challenging, open-ended problems through technical reports.
+- Have a growing appreciation for the beauty and power of mathematics and code.

 # Course Organization

+## Weekly Structure

+The course is organized around a [weekly structure]({{ site.baseurl }}/schedule) of two lectures and one lab.
+Lectures aim to introduce key concepts.
+Labs aim to give you a chance to implement those concepts in code (by starting on homework and project assignments in a group setting).

 ## Course Materials

 Links to course materials are provided at the top of the website.
 Links to assignments will be posted on the [Schedule]({{ site.baseurl }}/schedule) page.

-Lectures will draw from the following books, which are currently free in PDF form:
-- ["Reinforcement Learning: An Introduction"](http://www.incompleteideas.net/book/the-book-2nd.html) by Sutton and Barto (MIT Press, 2018)
-- ["Algorithms for Decision Making"](https://algorithmsbook.com/#) by Kochenderfer, Wheeler, and Wray (MIT Press, 2022)

-Additional references that you might find helpful are listed [below](#additional-references).
+There is no textbook for this course.
+The lectures are designed to be self contained with supplementary material occassionaly covered in PDF notes.
+Additional references on numerical methods that you might find helpful are listed [below](#additional-references).

 ## Course Tools